torvalds/linux/Documentation/filesystems/path-lookup.md

 directory and final component to the caller.
 The caller will be either aiming to create a name (via `filename_create()`) or remove or rename a name (in which case `user_path_parent()` is used).
-They will use `i_mutex` to exclude other changes while they validate and then perform their operation.
+They will use `i_rwsem` to exclude other changes while they validate and then perform their operation.

 `path_lookupat()` is nearly as simple - it is used when an existing